 It is imperative to establish observables characterizing the apparent shape of relativistic objects, not only for black holes.
 If these observables can distinguish all elements in the apparent-shape library, then determining the system's parameters becomes achievable through shadow observations.

 This paper introduces a systematic method for characterizing apparent shapes.
 Initially, the apparent shape undergoes Fourier expansion, followed by transforming the Fourier coefficients into principal components via principal component analysis.
 These principal components serve as observables.
-Principal component analysis is a standard method for reducing multi-variable data to lower dimensions, and the resulting data is known as principal components.
+Principal component analysis is a standard method for reducing multivariable data to lower dimensions, and the resulting data are known as principal components.

 The systematic method is applied to Kerr black holes, treating the black hole's distance as a finite free parameter.
 The system involves parameters such as distance $D$, specific angular momentum $a$, inclination angle $i$, and mass $M$.
 Consequently, we show that the map from parameter space to the apparent-shape library is injective.
 The system's parameters ($D/M$, $a/M$, $i$) can be exclusively determined through shadow observations.